MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 This project relies on two libraries:
 [MLBGame](https://github.com/panzarino/mlbgame) is the Python library used for retrieving live game data.
 [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) is the library used for making everything work with the LED board and is included as a submodule, so when cloning, make sure you add `--recursive`.

+### Accuracy Disclaimer
+The scoreboard is dependent on MLB having their data correct and up to date.
+If you see any weird data such as wrong pitches or scores or whatever else, MLB is drunk.

 ## Help and Contributing
 If you run into any issues and have steps to reproduce, open an issue.
 If you have a feature request, open an issue.
 If you want to contribute a small to medium sized change, open a pull request.
 If you want to contribute a new feature, open an issue first before opening a PR.